muratk3n/thirdwave/en/tweets/2020/week7b.md

 ---

-No wonder public sphere is overcrowding with drama queens.
-Most lowest hanging fruit one-step solutions are tried already.
-The remaining ones are moronic and hard, so it takes a lot of energy and drama to mobilize towards them.
+A side effect to the such is public sphere overcrowding with drama queens.
+Lowest hanging fruit, one-step solutions are tried already.
+The remaining ones are moronic and intractable, so it takes a lot of energy and drama to mobilize towards them.
 Then there is drama afterwards when things invariably fail because the direction was dumb in the first place.

 All that could be avoided with a little foresight.
 Not much, just a little.